Kyuunex/DiscordLinuxGoLiveAudioWorkaroundBot/README.md

 7. profit???
 8. When you are done, type `/leave` in a chat where the bot can read.
 9. After that, you can just right-click in `pavucontrol` on the loopback device and click on terminate.
    Or you could just type `pulseaudio -k` in the terminal.

 ---

+Note: if you are having problems with audio cutting out, try `export PULSE_LATENCY_MSEC=5`

+---